Ingredient prices get the blame. But the controllable leaks — portioning, vendor billing, waste, and 86 patterns — are where the real recovery lives.

 By the time the P&L closes, the money is gone.
 Recovery requires daily visibility — not monthly reporting.

 Marty analyzes your food cost data overnight and delivers specific, dollar-level findings to each GM by 6 AM.
 Not "food cost is high."
-Instead: "$640 recoverable this week at Location 7 — $384 vendor pricing discrepancy, $196 portioning variance on chicken, $60 in 86'd item impact."
+Instead: "$640 available this week at Location 7 — $384 vendor pricing discrepancy, $196 portioning variance on chicken, $60 in 86'd item impact."

 Every finding includes the dollar amount and the specific action.
 That's what turns food cost reporting into food cost recovery.

-Marty integrates with Toast, Square, Clover, QuickBooks, R365, and Xero.
+Get Your Free Analysis →Marty integrates with Toast, Square, Clover, QuickBooks, R365, and Xero.
 Read-only connection.
 Average payback: 3.2 days.